-I have other problems I noticed while I was staring in the mirror examining my eyes.
-For starters, my eyelids are getting a crepey texture.
+A few years ago, I looked in the mirror and realized I now have hooded eyes.
+I have other problems I noticed as well.
+My eyelids are getting a crepey texture.
 And my eyelids have freckles now, thanks to a misspent youth in the sun, as well as dark patches that affect the color of any eye shadow I use.

 Products Used in This Video

-- It keeps your eyeshadow in place.
+It keeps your eyeshadow in place.
 I notice more and more that my eyeshadow can tend to slip around the day.
 Eyeshadow primer keeps my eye makeup in place throughout the day.

 If I put on eyeshadow without primer, it sticks to some parts of my eyelid and skips over other parts, leaving my eyeshadow looking messy and unfinished.
 I hate to use the word “spackle” in terms of the face, but primer really does act as a kind of spackle to even out the surface of the eye.

-- Primer gives your lids a consistent color and can brighten the eyelid.
-My eyelids have freckles now, as well as other dark areas.
+Primer gives your lids a consistent color and can brighten the eyelid.
+Like a lot of older women, my eyelids have freckles now, as well as other dark areas.
 Using primer helps keep my eyeshadow colors looking the way they do in the palette, rather than taking on an undertone caused by my uneven skin tone.

-- Apply primer with a concealer brush or even your finger evenly over the whole eye.
+Apply primer with a concealer brush or even your finger evenly over the whole eye.

-You can use an eyeshadow for this step (I used White Chocolate in the Too Faced Chocolate Bar Palette) or simply a translucent powder applied with a fluffy brush.
+You can use eyeshadow for this step (I used White Chocolate in the Too Faced Chocolate Bar Palette) or simply a translucent powder applied with a fluffy brush.
 This sets your primer and gives a nice smooth surface on which to apply the eyeshadow.